SARRAF-5757/OMP-Wizard/README.md

 ## Troubleshooting

-- If you don't see some of diamonds or some parts of the TUI look weird, make sure you have a [nerd font](https://www.nerdfonts.com/font-downloads) installed
+- If you don't see some of the diamonds or some parts of the TUI look weird, make sure you have a [nerd font](https://www.nerdfonts.com/font-downloads) installed

 ## References